TylerAuer/nfl-wins-losses/README.md

 ## Technologies

 The backend is build with [Express](https://expressjs.com/) and [TypeScript](https://www.typescriptlang.org/) which make calls to ESPN APIs and process the data into endpoints for a [React](https://reactjs.org/) frontend.
-The site is hosted with [Heroku](https://www.heroku.com/home).
-Which makes maintenance efficient -- pushes to `master` automatically create and deploy new builds.
+The site is hosted with [Heroku](https://www.heroku.com/home) which makes maintenance efficient -- pushes to `master` automatically create and deploy new builds.

 ## Feature Roadmap